Tide44-cmd/CabinSquadBot/README.md

    - Navigate to the "Bot" section and click "Add Bot".

 3. **Give the Bot Permissions**:
-   - Under the "Bot" section, scroll down to "OAuth2" and select the permissions your bot needs (To be Updated, `Send Messages`, `Manage Roles`, etc.).
+   - Under the "Bot" section, scroll down to "OAuth2" and select the permissions your bot needs (To be Updated, `Send Messages`, `Use Slash Commands`, etc.).

 4. **Get the Bot Token**:
    - In the "Bot" section, click "Copy" under the "Token" section. **Keep this token secure**.